-When completing an online application, the applicant should begin by selecting Title of Work Being Registered and entering the primary title for the work in that field

-(including any subtitles).
-If the applicant fails to provide this information, the application will not be accepted by the electronic registration system.
+When completing an online application, the applicant should begin by selecting Title of Work Being Registered and entering the primary title forby which the workis known in that field (including any subtitles).
+If the applicant fails to provide this information, the application will not be accepted by the U.S. Copyright Office's electronic registration system.